sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

     3. When the authors say ideology what they mean is a hypothesis/theory for how the world works.

-    4. Elementary, didn\'t take away from it
+    4. Elementary, didn't take away from it

     5. What I did like is that I came away with a vivid justification for why you would want to challenge your beliefs (reference to other review).

     6. I think this was the only section where I felt I took away nothing from as it was too elementary.
-Though I\'ve seen myself
+Though I've seen myself

 4. Defining your identity

-    1. It basically makes a convincing case why you should be really be careful what you identify as, not only for obvious things like discussing god, but more subtle things, like not even considering options because they don\'t seem like the kind of thing your conception of yourself would do.
+    1. It basically makes a convincing case why you should be really be careful what you identify as, not only for obvious things like discussing god, but more subtle things, like not even considering options because they don't seem like the kind of thing your conception of yourself would do.

     2. I think in general rationalists are less prone to this failure